Caterham 7: Current range

-170 / 165 / 160
+170

 The 170 is the current entry-level offering from Caterham.
-Prior to 2021, entry-level models were the 160 and 165; the 160 for the United Kingdom while the 165 intended for sale in the European Union.
+Prior to 2021, entry-level models were the K6A-engined 160 and 165: the 160 for the United Kingdom and the 165 intended for sale in the European Union.
 It is only available with the S3 chassis, doors, and windscreen as standard.
-There is a list of optional extras such as carpets, spare wheel, weather package and heater.
-It is powered by a turbocharged Suzuki 660 cc kei car K6A engine producing 84 horsepower.
+There is a list of optional extras such as carpets, spare wheel, weather package, and heater.
+The 170 is powered by a turbocharged Suzuki 660 cc kei car R06A engine producing 84 horsepower.
 The price starts at £22,990 for a 170S in semi-kit form.
-This model, with its skinnier tyres and Suzuki driveshafts, is compact enough to be classified as a Kei car in Japan, except for its power which is above the 64 PS limit enforced for the class (although it appeared on Best Motoring with yellow licence plates, which signifies a Kei car).
-The car's gearbox and live rear axle is also supplied by Suzuki; this is the first Caterham with a live rear axle since the supply of Morris Marina rears dried up after the Seven Beaulieu ended production in 2003.
+This model, with its skinnier tyres and Suzuki driveshafts, is compact enough to be classified as a Kei car in Japan – even though its power which is above the 64 PS limit for that class, as its European Type Approval was more important to the Japanese authorities.
+Caterham Japan had originally intended to sell the car with the lower powered engine, assuming this was required, and initially announced the car as the "Caterham 130" in November 2013, reflecting the lower power-to-weight ratio.

+The car's gearbox and live rear axle is also supplied by Suzuki, with the rear axle coming from the Suzuki Every kei van; this is the first Caterham with a live rear axle since the supply of Morris Marina rears dried up and the Seven Beaulieu ended production in 2003.
 The car received a large amount of publicity for a low-powered entry-level model, with an appearance on Top Gear, and Suzuki displaying it at the 2014 Frankfurt Motor Show.
-Production had to be adjusted upwards by 50%, with a third of the first year's production of 150 cars shipped to Japan.
+Production had to be adjusted upwards by 50 percent, with a third of the first year's production of 150 cars being shipped to Japan.